-Signs it’s Time for a New Roof
+Signs it’s Time for Roof Repair

 While regular maintenance for roofs is important, there are a few things you can watch for to let you know when more extensive repairs are needed.
 By far the most common cause of roof damage are leaks from heavy rain and moisture.
 Have you noticed any water damage in your home or attic?
 Do you smell mildew or musk in your attic?
 These can be key indicators that your roof is leaking.